dennewbie/AI_Watch_A1/README.md

         ```
         sudo ./AI_Watch_A1.bin --num_gpu 1 --num_gpu_start 2 --image_dir rs_images/rgb --write_json op_output/op --logging_level 255
         ```
-    - if external OpenPose execution is chosen, then set up your OpenPose parameters within the "conf.conf" file, run the following command in your terminal:
+    - if external OpenPose execution is chosen, then set up your OpenPose parameters within the `conf.conf` file, run the following command in your terminal:

         ```
         sudo ./AI_Watch_A1.bin
         ```
+ Note that the internal OpenPose execution is suggested.

+## Known issues ⚠️
+1. The module can rarely get stuck on the following invocation located in `RealSenseD435Manager::23`:
+    ```
+    rs2::pipeline_profile myPipelineProfile = pipelineStream.start(myConfiguration);
+    ```

+    This means some errors have occurred, due to the USB connection while starting the camera's environment.
+In order to fix that, just exit the program, unplug the RealSense camera from the USB cable, and connect it again.